- What Are Language Apps Like Duolingo?

 Offline Mode

-How to Build Language Learning Apps Like Duolingo
+How to Build a Language Learning App Like Duolingo

-Now that you know what language apps are and which features they usually have, it's time to discover the app development process.
+Now that you know what language apps are and which features they usually have, it's time to discover how to make a language learning app.
 Note that coding the platform is just a part of the big picture that usually happens in stages.

 Stage 1.
 Before You Make a Language Learning App